 We pointed out to the Nevada Supreme Court that the trial judge plainly violated Nevada law (NRS 16.030(5)) by failing to administer an oath to the jury pool prior to beginning jury selection.
 In the published decision, Nevada Supreme Court Justice Michael Cherry agreed that the trial judge’s mistake compromised the integrity of the judicial process.
 Accordingly, Nevada’s highest court threw out the guilty verdicts, and our client’s case is now being remanded back to the lower courts for a new trial.

-- To listen to our attorneys Mike Castillo and Michael Becker argue the appeal to the Nevada Supreme Court, click here.
+To listen to our attorney Michael Becker argue the appeal to the Nevada Supreme Court, click here.